gcallah/utils/flask_setup/project_layout/README.md

 ## Prerequisites
     1.)
 The user has the utils repo or at least the flask_setup folder in the utils repo on their machine.
     2.)
-The user has python 3.x preinstalled on their machine 3.)
-The user has python3-venv preinstalled on their machine
+The user has installed the required packages found in requirements.txt or requirements-dev.txt Or has at least installed flask-restplus.

 ## Script Behavior
     1.)
 Clones an existing github directory that user provides / Creates a local directory for the user 2.)
-Creates a python virtual environment with the project name, extracted from the github URL / provided in directory name
-    3.)
 Then copies a generic flask project structure from the script directory into the project / target directory.
-        - This comes with a default setup that allows you to immediately run a development flask server to test the setup by following the directions to run the flask project 4.)
-Installs flask dependencies from requirements.txt

 ## Environment
     The flask project runs within a virtual environment

-    ENV variables that are set
+    ENV variables that are set (by run.sh using export command) 1.)
-    1.)
 FLASK_APP, default val = source
     2.)
 FLASK_ENV, default val = development